-Figure 11 demonstrates that, surprisingly, $R{AA} < 1$ also at high $p_T$ for central collisions at both pseudorapidities, while $R{AA} \approx 1$ for more peripheral collisions.
-It is remarkable that the suppression observed at $p_T \approx 4 \text{ GeV/c}$ is very large, amounting to a factor of 3 for central Au+Au collisions as compared to p + p and a factor of more than 4 as compared to the more peripheral collisions.
+Figure 11 demonstrates that, surprisingly, $R{AA} < 1$ also at high p_T for central collisions at both pseudorapidities, while $R{AA} \approx 1$ for more peripheral collisions.
+It is remarkable that the suppression observed at $p_T \approx 4\,\mathrm{GeV/c}$ is very large, amounting to a factor of 3 for central Au+Au collisions as compared to p+p and a factor of more than 4 as compared to the more peripheral collisions.
 Such large suppression factors are observed at both pseudorapidities.

 The very large suppression observed in central Au+Au collisions must be quantitatively understood and requires systematic dynamic modelling.
-At $\eta = 0$ the particles are emitted at 90 degrees relative to the beam direction, while at $\eta = 2.2$ the angle is only about 12 degrees.
+At $\eta=0$ the particles are emitted at 90 degrees relative to the beam direction, while at $\eta=2.2$ the angle is only about 12 degrees.
 In a naive geometrical picture of an absorbing medium with cylindrical symmetry around the beam direction, the large suppression seen at forward angles suggests that the suppressing medium is extended also in the longitudinal direction.
-Since the observed high $p_T$ suppression is similar or even larger at forward rapidity as compared to midrapidity (see fig. 12) one might be tempted to infer a longitudinal extent of the dense medium which is approximately similar to its transverse dimensions.
+Since the observed high- p_T suppression is similar or even larger at forward rapidity as compared to midrapidity (see fig. 12) one might be tempted to infer a longitudinal extent of the dense medium which is approximately similar to its transverse dimensions.
 However, the problem is more complicated, due to the significant transverse and in particular longitudinal expansion that occurs as the leading parton propagates through the medium, effectively reducing the densities of color charges seen.
-Also other high pt suppressing mechanisms may come into play at forward rapidities (see discussion on the Color Glass Condensate in the following chapter).
+Also other high- p_T suppressing mechanisms may come into play at forward rapidities (see discussion on the Color Glass Condensate in the following chapter).

 Figure 12.
-Ratio, $R{\eta}$ , of the suppression factors $R{cp}$ at pseudorapidities $\eta = 0$ and $\eta = 2.2$ shown in figure 9.
-The figure suggest that high $p_T$ suppression persists (and is even more important) at forward rapidity than at $\eta = 0$ [46].
+Ratio, R{η} , of the suppression factors R{cp} at pseudorapidities $\eta = 0$ and $\eta = 2.2$ shown in figure 11.
+The figure suggest that high p_T suppression persists (and is even more important) at forward rapidity than at $\eta = 0$ [46].

-It has been conjectured that the observed high $p_T$ suppression might be the result of an entrance channel effect, for example due to a limitation of the phase space available for parton collisions related to saturation effects [59] in the gluon distributions inside the swiftly moving colliding nucleons (which have $\gamma = 100$ ).
+It has been conjectured that the observed high- p_T suppression might be the result of an entrance channel effect, for example due to a limitation of the phase space available for parton collisions related to saturation effects [59] in the gluon distributions inside the swiftly moving colliding nucleons (which have $\gamma = 100$).
 As a test of these ideas we have determined the nuclear modification factor for 100 AGeV d + 100 AGeV Au minimum bias collisions.
-The resulting $R{dAu}$ is shown in fig. 13 where it is also compared to the $R{AuAu}$ for central collisions previously shown in fig. 11.
-No high- $p_T$ jet suppression is observed for d+Au [46,60-62].
-The $R{dAu}$ distribution at y = 0 shows a Cronin enhancement similar to that observed at lower energies [15,63,64].
-At $p_T \approx 4 \text{ GeV/c}$ we find a ratio $R{dAu}/R{AuAu} \approx 4 - 5$ .
+The resulting R{dAu} is shown in fig. 13 where it is also compared to the R{AuAu} for central collisions previously shown in fig. 11.
+No high- p_T jet suppression is observed for d+Au [46,60-62].
+The R{dAu} distribution at y=0 shows a Cronin enhancement similar to that observed at lower energies [17,63,64].
+At $p_T \approx 4\,\text{GeV/c}$ we find a ratio $R{dAu}/R{AuAu} \approx 4-5$.
 These observations are consistent with the smaller transverse dimensions of the overlap disk between the d and the Au nuclei and also appear to rule out initial state effects.

-High $p_T$ suppression at forward rapidities may also be expected due to the possible existence of a Color Glass Condensate phase in the colliding nuclei (see the discussion in the next section).
-There is little doubt that systematic studies of the high $p_T$ -jet energy loss as a function of the thickness of the absorbing medium obtained by varying the angle of observation of high $p_T$ jets relative to the event plane and the direction of the beams will be required in order to understand in detail the properties of the dense medium.
-Among the RHIC experiments BRAHMS experiment is uniquely suited to carry out such a QGP tomography.
+High- p_T suppression at forward rapidities may also be expected due to the possible existence of a Color Glass Condensate phase in the colliding nuclei (see the discussion in the next section).
+There is little doubt that systematic studies of the high p_T -jet energy loss as a function of the thickness of the absorbing medium obtained by varying the angle of observation of high p_T jets relative to the event plane and the direction of the beams will be required in order to understand in detail the properties of the dense medium.